Michelle-Watson/capstone-michelle/README.md

 **GET /games/:id**

-- returns detailed information for a specific game, including its description, release date, and a list of available prices from various platforms.
+- returns detailed information for a specific game, including its title, description and release date.

 Parameters: